beevik/etree/README.md

   ATTR: category=WEB
 ```

-###Example: Path queries
+### Path queries

-In this example, we select all book titles that fall into the category
+This example uses etree's path functions to select all book titles that fall
-of 'WEB'.
-The book elements are searched for recursively and may
+into the category of 'WEB'.
+The double-slash prefix in the path causes the
+search for book elements to occur recursively; book elements may appear at any
-appear at any level of the tree.
+level of the XML hierarchy.
 ```go
 for _, t := range doc.FindElements("//book[@category='WEB']/title") {
     fmt.Println("Title:", t.Text())